-The Cuyahoga County Council is an 11-member body elected by residents of each council district.
+The Cuyahoga County Council is the legislative body of Cuyahoga County government, made up of 11 elected representatives from across the County.
+All Council meetings are open to the public and take place on the 2nd and 4th Tuesday of each month at 5:00 p.m.
 The Council makes policy decisions for the effective functioning of County government, and is a link between government agencies and citizens.
 It has legislative and taxing authority for the County, and is a co-equal branch of the County government with the executive branch.
 This form of government for Cuyahoga County was established in January 2011, replacing the three-member Board of County Commissioners, when the Charter form of government adopted by voters went into effect.